Gathering Each Monday

 As you will see, this is an open web site, with access granted for all Internet users.
 The Senior Tech Group uses this site as a resource for the three communities we support, i.e., Coldstream Crossing residents and the Phoenixville Library visitors in Pennsylvania and The Groves community in Fort Meyers, Florida.
 We provide direct support, including house calls, at appropriate times of the year for the Coldstream Crossing and Groves communities.
 All of the services we provide are pro bono.

 We welcome visitors from outside our supported communities, to view the resources in the web site.
-While we attempt to maintain all the information and links the best we can, we disclaim responsibility for any use or mis-use of any information or links to other sites contained herewithin.
+While we attempt to maintain all the information and links the best we can, we disclaim responsibility for any use or mis-use of any information or links to other sites or information contained here within.

 An Important Note: Along with much praise for the STG and what we do at our presentations, there are some of our attendees who say "their eyes get glazed over" at how quickly we move through the different screens and options.
 WE HEAR YOU!
 We have kicked this around and are committed to make no demonstration clicks or entries on the computer image on the TV screen without making sure everyone knows what are doing and how/why we are doing it.

 Senior Tech Group Members (If you attended at least once, you are a member), please let us know what you would like us to cover in the future.